Controller identification and contact details

 - marketing and business purposes (such as offers of products and services, the sending of commercial communications, and invitations to cultural events).

-Conseq Group also processes the personal data of persons other than clients or potential clients, particularly for marketing purposes, to the extent that such data is provided to it by those persons, and to the extent that such persons have given consent to Conseq Group to process personal data.
+Conseq Group also processes the personal data of persons other than clients, particularly for marketing purposes, to the extent that such data is provided to it by those persons, and to the extent that such persons have given consent to Conseq Group to process personal data.
 This personal data includes, without limitation: the person’s given name and surname, address, email address, and telephone number.

 Conseq Group processes copies of identity cards only where this is required of it by law (in particular by Act No 253/2008 on certain measures to combat money laundering and terrorist financing), or if the identity card holder gives consent to making and processing of a copy of the identity card.